-The City of Naperville City Clerk's Office has full responsibility for implementing Naperville's CDBG program, including administering all grants, preparing the Naperville sections of the Consolidated Plan and preparing Naperville's Annual Action Plan (AAP).
+The City of Naperville Community Services Department has full responsibility for implementing Naperville's CDBG program, including administering all grants, preparing the Naperville sections of the Consolidated Plan and preparing Naperville's Annual Action Plan (AAP).

 The ConPlan analyzes affordable housing and community development needs and market conditions and uses the data to develop five-year funding priorities for CDBG and other federal programs.
-Naperville's ConPlan includes its own housing market analysis and needs assessment, analysis of nonhousing community development needs and strategic plan.
+Naperville's ConPlan includes its own housing market analysis and needs assessment, analysis of non-housing community development needs and strategic plan.
 The AAP outlines the actions, activities and programs that the City will undertake during each program year to address the ConPlan priorities and goals.
 The AAP explains how these projects will move the goals of the ConPlan forward.
-The City Clerk's Office works closely with other city departments, including the Transportation, Engineering and Development (TED) Business Group, Department of Public Works and Finance Department to prepare both the ConPlan and AAP.
+The Community Services Department works closely with other city departments and commissions, including the City